Dell Technologies (NYSE:DELL) Issues Q1 2023 Earnings Guidance

-Dell Technologies (NYSE:DELL – Get Rating) updated its first quarter 2023 earnings guidance on Friday.
+Dell Technologies (NYSE:DELL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Friday morning.
 The company provided EPS guidance of $1.250-$1.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.450.
 The company issued revenue guidance of $24.50 billion-$25.70 billion, compared to the consensus revenue estimate of $24.65 billion.

-A number of equities analysts have weighed in on DELL shares.
-Sanford C. Bernstein upgraded Dell Technologies from a market perform rating to an outperform rating and lifted their price objective for the company from $35.57 to $72.00 in a research note on Monday, January 10th.
-Bank of America lifted their price objective on Dell Technologies from $66.00 to $68.00 and gave the company a buy rating in a research note on Wednesday, November 24th.
-TheStreet lowered Dell Technologies from a b rating to a c+ rating in a research note on Friday, February 25th.
-Morgan Stanley reduced their price objective on Dell Technologies from $68.00 to $66.00 and set an overweight rating for the company in a research note on Friday, February 25th.
-Finally, Raymond James reduced their price objective on Dell Technologies from $60.00 to $57.00 and set an outperform rating for the company in a research note on Monday, February 28th.
-Four equities research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of Buy and a consensus price target of $89.93.
+Dell Technologies (NYSE:DELL – Get Rating) last issued its earnings results on Thursday, February 24th.
+The technology company reported $1.72 EPS for the quarter, missing analysts’ consensus estimates of $1.95 by ($0.23).
+Dell Technologies had a return on equity of 62.33% and a net margin of 5.20%.
+The firm had revenue of $27.99 billion for the quarter, compared to analyst estimates of $27.52 billion.
+During the same quarter in the previous year, the firm posted $2.70 EPS.
+The business’s revenue for the quarter was up 7.2% on a year-over-year basis.
+Equities analysts predict that Dell Technologies will post 5.58 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, April 29th.
-Shareholders of record on Wednesday, April 20th will be paid a dividend of $0.33 per share.
-The ex-dividend date is Tuesday, April 19th.
-This represents a $1.32 dividend on an annualized basis and a yield of 2.54%.
-This is an increase from Dell Technologies’s previous quarterly dividend of $0.08.
+Several brokerages have commented on DELL.
+Raymond James dropped their price target on shares of Dell Technologies from $60.00 to $57.00 and set an outperform rating on the stock in a research note on Monday, February 28th.
+Morgan Stanley lowered their target price on shares of Dell Technologies from $68.00 to $66.00 and set an overweight rating on the stock in a research report on Friday, February 25th.
+Evercore ISI upgraded shares of Dell Technologies from an in-line rating to an outperform rating and set a $60.00 target price on the stock in a research report on Tuesday, March 8th.
+Sanford C. Bernstein upgraded shares of Dell Technologies from a market perform rating to an outperform rating and raised their target price for the stock from $35.57 to $72.00 in a research report on Monday, January 10th.
+Finally, TheStreet lowered shares of Dell Technologies from a b rating to a c+ rating in a research report on Friday, February 25th.
+Four research analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has assigned a strong buy rating to the stock.
+Based on data from MarketBeat, Dell Technologies currently has an average rating of Buy and an average target price of $89.93.

-Several hedge funds have recently modified their holdings of DELL.
-Kingsview Wealth Management LLC purchased a new stake in Dell Technologies during the 4th quarter worth $231,000.
-Synovus Financial Corp increased its stake in Dell Technologies by 7.3% during the 4th quarter.
-Synovus Financial Corp now owns 4,225 shares of the technology company’s stock worth $237,000 after buying an additional 288 shares during the period.
-MML Investors Services LLC increased its stake in Dell Technologies by 13.1% during the 4th quarter.
-MML Investors Services LLC now owns 5,307 shares of the technology company’s stock worth $298,000 after buying an additional 613 shares during the period.
-JustInvest LLC increased its stake in Dell Technologies by 6.1% during the 4th quarter.
-JustInvest LLC now owns 6,702 shares of the technology company’s stock worth $376,000 after buying an additional 386 shares during the period.
-Finally, Cetera Investment Advisers increased its stake in Dell Technologies by 25.9% during the 4th quarter.
-Cetera Investment Advisers now owns 7,778 shares of the technology company’s stock worth $437,000 after buying an additional 1,598 shares during the period.
-32.20% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in the company.
+California State Teachers Retirement System increased its position in Dell Technologies by 5.2% during the 4th quarter.
+California State Teachers Retirement System now owns 503,681 shares of the technology company’s stock worth $28,292,000 after purchasing an additional 25,003 shares in the last quarter.
+Stifel Financial Corp increased its position in Dell Technologies by 316.8% during the 4th quarter.
+Stifel Financial Corp now owns 65,355 shares of the technology company’s stock worth $3,671,000 after purchasing an additional 49,673 shares in the last quarter.
+LPL Financial LLC increased its position in Dell Technologies by 44.6% during the 4th quarter.
+LPL Financial LLC now owns 53,039 shares of the technology company’s stock worth $2,979,000 after purchasing an additional 16,357 shares in the last quarter.
+Allstate Corp increased its position in Dell Technologies by 537.8% during the 4th quarter.
+Allstate Corp now owns 35,074 shares of the technology company’s stock worth $1,970,000 after purchasing an additional 29,575 shares in the last quarter.
+Finally, Vident Investment Advisory LLC increased its position in Dell Technologies by 5.3% during the 4th quarter.
+Vident Investment Advisory LLC now owns 29,578 shares of the technology company’s stock worth $1,661,000 after purchasing an additional 1,493 shares in the last quarter.
+Institutional investors and hedge funds own 32.20% of the company’s stock.

 Dell Technologies, Inc is a holding company, which engages in the provision of information technology hardware, software, and service solutions through its subsidiaries.
 It operates through the following segments: Infrastructure Solutions Group (ISG), Client Solutions Group (CSG), and VMware.
 The ISG segment includes servers, networking, and storage, as well as services and third-party software and peripherals that are closely tied to the sale of ISG hardware.